BradleyAWard/Thesis_TeX/README.md

 PhD Thesis
 -------

-\textit{Dust Traced Star Formation in High Redshift Galaxies and the Evolution of Dust to the Present Day}
+* Dust Traced Star Formation in High Redshift Galaxies and the Evolution of Dust to the Present Day *

 Chapters:
   - Hello